Tag

 FaceTime received numerous improvements aimed at improving the experience of using the app and expanding the audience for it, including:

-1.SharePlay allows people on a FaceTime call to watch video or listen to audio together, and share screens
+1.SharePlay allows people on a FaceTime video call to watch video or listen to audio together, and share screens

 2.Spatial Audio brings Apple’s more-natural, 3D audio experience to improve the naturalness of FaceTime sound